Chasestombaugh/CS408_Project/docs/dev-node/README.md

   tests and inspect the application state during test execution.
 This also requires a graphical environment and may not work in headless setups like CodeSpaces.

-## Build Script
+## Docker Support

+- Install [Docker](https://docs.docker.com/get-docker/) on your local machine.
+- Ensure Docker is running before starting the application.

-If you have Docker installed and want to use it for building and managing the application, a `dev.sh` script is provided at the root of the repository to simplify common tasks such as building the application, running tests, and cleaning up files.
+A `dev.sh` script is provided at the root of the repository to simplify common tasks such as building the application, running tests, and cleaning up files.
 You can run the script with different commands as arguments.
 For example, to build the application, run:

 ```bash
 ./dev.sh build
 ```